What is Liver Cancer Surgery?

 Risks and Complications

-- There are few complications associated with liver cancer surgeries mentioned above
+There are few complications associated with liver cancer surgeries mentioned below

 Liver Resection Risks